pengssy1/BASeg/README.md

 # InSeg

-# InSeg: A method to automatically extract branch angles from TLS data
+# Retrieval of branch angles from terrestrial laser scanning data using an Instance Segmentation-based Contraction method

 # How to implement it